nanoc-archive/nanoc-bootstrap-compass/README.md

 To compile the site, simply use `nanoc3 co`.

-You may want to edit the Compass configuration (`compass.rb`) to suit your needs.
+You may want to edit the Compass configuration (`config.rb`) to suit your needs.